anthonydecicco/weekly-releases/README.md

 ### Roadmap
 - Continue building out the front-end.
 I'm currently working with a designer to develop a more processed look and feel for the site.
-- Continue working on getting the application production ready.
+- ~Continue working on getting the application production ready.~
 - Update deprecated packages used in Spotify's Code Flow example.
-- Deploy the application.
+- ~Deploy the application.~
 - Apply for an increased API rate limit from Spotify.
+- Continue improving application.

 ### Long-Term Features
 Ideally, these are the features I would love to be able to add at some point.
 I have done minimal research around some of these, so I'm still not 100% on feasibility.